-After completion of the PIDP, the load frames, load test equipment, and piles were removed.
-All piles were cut off at -20 feet or two feet below the mudline, whichever was lower.
+After completion of the PIDP, the load frames, load test equipment, and ancillary piles were removed.

 During pile driving, sound levels were measured at a range of 33 feet from the test piles and, using autonomous acoustic recorders, at ranges of 1,000-10,000 feet from the piles.
 The actual test pile installation differed from scenarios modeled by the project team in that: (1) the contractor used more vibratory pile driving and less impact pile driving; and, (2) there were construction barges with drafts between six and eight feet surrounding the test piles, potentially obstructing the extent of sound transmission.